zer0cache/matic-docs/docs/zkEVM/proof-of-efficiency.md

 ## **Proof of Efficiency Tokenomics**

-The PoE Smart Contract imposes the following requirements on Sequencers and Aggregators.
+The PoE Smart Contract imposes the following requirements on Sequencers and Aggregators:

 ### **Sequencers**

 - Anyone with the software necessary for running a zkEVM node can be a Sequencer.
 - Every Sequencer must pay a fee in form of MATIC tokens to earn the right to create and propose batches.
 - A Sequencer that proposes valid batches (which consist of valid transactions), is incentivised with the fee paid by transaction-requestors or the users of the network.